dzove855/Bash-web-server/README.md

 * serveHtml (needs DOCUMENT_ROOT envvars) - This will serve the static files
 * script file - The script need a file as first argument which will be source.
 The file will need a function named runner, which will be run on each request

+Basic authentication can be enabled by env var: NEED_AUTH, accounts and passwords are stored in users.csv

 # Problems...
 Well there's a little problem... since accept doesn't close the connection (Or i'm doing something wrong), the connection will go into TIME_WAIT.
 This means that we need to wait the time the connection will be closed, after that we can reopen a connection.